oracle/oracle-database-operator/docs/sidb/README.md

 ORDER  BY service_id;
 ```

-For the mapped primary service, `TRUE_CACHE_SERVICE` should show the expected True Cache service name after a successful association.
-If it does not, review the auto-registration prerequisites in [PREREQUISITES.md](./PREREQUISITES.md) (Primary auto-registration prerequisite for True Cache) and the checklist above.
+For the mapped primary service, `TRUE_CACHE_SERVICE` should show the expected True Cache service name.
+If it does not, review [PREREQUISITES.md](./PREREQUISITES.md).

-#### True Cache with an External Primary
+#### Create True Cache for an External Primary

 Use when the primary database is outside the True Cache cluster or reachable only through external/private network paths (`spec.primarySource.connectString` instead of `databaseRef`).
 This covers: